-The ICF Group has submitted the ICFR information sent to markets in 2020 to the auditor for review.
+The ICF Group has submitted the ICFR information for 2021 to the external auditor for review.
 The report of the external auditor, Ernst & Young SL, is included as an annex to this annual corporate governance report.

 The scope of the auditor's review procedures is determined by Circular E01/2012 of 25 January 2012, of the Spanish Institute of Chartered Accountants.